Can You Still Use Water if Your Water Heater Is Off?

 Can you still use water if your water heater is off?
 Yes, but do not continue to use a leaking water heater for long term.
 As soon as you discover the problem, you need to use the water that you need immediately and be prepared to turn it off and handle the problem.

-Some people ask can you shower with a broken water heater, and the answer is depends on why and how it's broken.
+Some people ask can you shower with a broken water heater, like with the voltage low warning on the thermopile, and the answer is depends on why and how it's broken.
 If it can still hold water and pass it through to the shower, then yes, but obviously it won't be hot water coming out of the shower head.

 Maintenance Scheduling of the Water Heater